sourcey/libsourcey/README.md

 ## Contributing

-Pull Requests are always welcome, so if you make any improvements please feel free to float them back upstream :)
+Pull Requests are always welcome, so if you fix or make anything better then feel free to float a PR back upstream :)

 1. [Fork LibSourcey on Github](https://github.com/sourcey/libsourcey)
 2. Create your feature branch (`git checkout -b my-new-feature`)